ThomasClemons/ai-case-study/README.md

 ### Major Competitors

-The major competitors for JP Morgan Chase are:
+JPMorgan Chase major competitors are:
 - Bank of America
 - Citigroup
-- and Wells Fargo
+- Wells Fargo

-JP Morgan Chase, Bank of America, Citigroup, and Wells Fargo are the [Big Four](https://en.wikipedia.org/wiki/Big_Four_(banking)#United_States "JP Morgan Chase, Bank of America, Citigroup, and Wells Fargo") banks.
+JPMorgan Chase, Bank of America, Citigroup, and Wells Fargo are the [Big Four](https://en.wikipedia.org/wiki/Big_Four_(banking)#United_States "JPMorgan Chase, Bank of America, Citigroup, and Wells Fargo") banks.
 These firms are considered [systemically important](https://en.wikipedia.org/wiki/Systemically_important_financial_institution "a bank, insurance company, or other financial institution whose failure might trigger a financial crisis.") by the Financial Stability Board.These banks have over $1.7T in total assets.
 Their size and scale have often led to enhanced regulatory oversight.

 ## Business Impact, Financial Performance, and Competitive Analysis